Nucleic Acids Store, Transmit, and Help Express Hereditary Information

 3. DNA Double Helix

-DNA's iconic double helix structure consists of two strands running in opposite directions (antiparallel), connected by complementary base pairing:
+DNA’s iconic double helix structure consists of two antiparallel strands held together by complementary base pairing:

 • Adenine pairs with Thymine (A-T)